 You can place an order for both standard and bespoke shoes through the Gaucho Ninja Etsy shop.
 Once ordered, Lisandro will contact you with any information he needs plus instructions.
 Orders are usually fulfilled within 7 days and then shipped using Royal Post (from the UK).
 All shipping is free on all orders, and you can expect roughly a week shipping time for most destinations.
 Standard sizes can be returned (you pay return shipping) but custom orders cannot.
 Lisandro does offer a lifetime warranty of the shoes in case anything wears prematurely.

-Getting to know Lisandro of Gaucho Ninja has been one of my favorite experiences as a shoe blogger.
+Getting to know Lisandro of Gaucho Ninja Leather has been one of my favorite experiences as a shoe blogger.
 He is here to make the world a better place, and not just through a business that stands up against the cultural norm of cheap and fast.
 His whole life is about being in harmony with nature and he has learned how to share this message, make a living, and raise a family all at the same time.
 And the shoes are pretty great too.

 Like barefoot shoes?
 Make sure you subscribe below for all future reviews!
 And then follow me on Instagram for daily updates on all things barefoot